pjazdzyk/unitility/README.md

 Angle trueBearing = geoDistance.getTrueBearing();           // Angle{-61.07915625042435°}
 ```
 Please note that true bearing is provided in range <-180,+180> degrees, and it is absolute value, to Earth's true north.
-Alternativley, GeoDistance can be initialized with starting coordinate, bearing and distance in that case, target
+Alternatively, GeoDistance can be initialized with starting coordinate, bearing and distance in that case, target
 coordinate will be calculated.
 Provided distance must be true, curved distance.
 ```java
 GeoDistance toNewYork = GeoDistance.of(wroclaw, trueBearing, Distance.ofKilometers(6669.896095258197));